amos-j-hunt/mtg-flavor/README.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Download the MTGJSON `AllPrintings.json` dataset from [https://mtgjson.com](https://mtgjson.com) and place it in `data/raw/AllPrintings.json`.
+2. `main.py` will automatically download the MTGJSON `AllPrintings.json` dataset if it is not already present.
+If you prefer, you can also manually download it from [https://mtgjson.com](https://mtgjson.com) and place the file at `data/raw/AllPrintings.json`.

 ## Running the pipeline